Georges034302/acc-cloud-wil-demo/week3/cosmos_nosql.md

 ---

-✅ **Demo complete – students have deployed Cosmos DB, created a container, inserted documents, and run NoSQL queries using both Portal and CLI!**
+📊 **Demo complete – students have deployed Cosmos DB, created a container, inserted documents, and run NoSQL queries using both Portal and Visual Studio Code!**